 This power does not allow the community to re-write a proposed bylaws change: it is a rejection process where the Board gets a clear signal the community is not happy.
-There is no limit to the number of times a proposed change can be rejected, but the threshold for sending one back is a supermajority in the community mechanism set out in 6.5.1 above, to limit any potential for abuse of this power.
+There is no limit to the number of times a proposed change can be rejected, but the threshold for sending one back is a supermajority in the community mechanism set out in 6.6.1 above, to limit any potential for abuse of this power.

+QUESTION : Do you agree that the power for the community to reject a proposed bylaw change would enhance ICANN's accountability ?
+Do you agree with the list of requirements for this recommendation ?
+If not, please detail how you would recommend to amend these requirements.

-6.6.4 Power: approve changes to “fundamental” bylaws
+6.6.4 Power: approve changes to “Fundamental” Bylaws

 As outlined elsewhere in this First Public Comment Report, the CCWG is proposing that some core elements of the bylaws be defined as “fundamental”.
 Bylaws that are created as “fundamental” will be harder to amend or replace, and through a different process, than the rest of the bylaws.
-The intention is to make sure that matters like critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, and the organisation’s purpose and core values, are highly unlikely to change.
+The intention is to make sure that matters like critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, and the organization’s purpose and core values, are highly unlikely to change.

-We need to ensure that the First Public Comment Report includes details of who can propose new “fundamental” bylaws, who can propose changes to “fundamental” bylaws, what is the process for such changes and so on.
-We presume Work Party 2 is defining this.

 This power would form part of the process set out for agreeing any changes of the “fundamental” bylaws.
 Through the community mechanism, the community would have to give positive assent to any change before it was finalised, as part of a co-decision process between the Board and the community.

 Such changes would require a very high degree of community assent, as the purpose of this power is to make changing items in such bylaws possible only with very wide support from the community.

-The threshold of support in the community mechanism to approve changes to “fundamental” bylaws is set out in section >>>x.x<<< of this First Public Comment Report, where we set out what the “fundamental” bylaws are alongside the process for their creation and amendment.
+The threshold of support in the community mechanism to approve changes to “fundamental” bylaws is set out in section 6.3.3 of this First Public Comment Report, where we set out what the “fundamental” bylaws are alongside the process for their creation and amendment.

+QUESTION : Do you agree that the power for the community to approve any fundamental bylaw change would enhance ICANN's accountability ?
+Do you agree with the list of requirements for this recommendation ?
+If not, please detail how you would recommend to amend these requirements.

 6.6.5 Power: Recalling individual ICANN directors

-The Board is the governing body of ICANN, employing the CEO, overseeing organisational policies, making decisions on key issues, defining the organisation’s strategic and operating plans and holding the staff to account for implementing them.
+The Board is the governing body of ICANN, employing the CEO, overseeing organizational policies, making decisions on key issues, defining the organization’s strategic and operating plans and holding the staff to account for implementing them.

 Directors are currently appointed for a fixed term and generally are in office for the whole term they are appointed - by their SO/AC, by the Nominating Committee or by the Board (in the case of the Chief Executive and relating to their status as an employee).
 The power to remove individual directors of the ICANN Board is at present only available to the Board itself, and can be exercised through a 75% vote of the Board.
 There is no limitation on the types of situation for which the Board can remove a director.

 This power would allow the community to end the term of a director, and trigger a reappointment process.
-For directors appointed by supporting organisations or advisory committees, or subdivisions within them (e.g. within the GNSO), a process led by that organisation or subdivision could lead to the director’s removal.
-The principle is that the appointer is also the remover, and that is where the decision is made.
+The general approach is that the appointing body is the removing body.